-To determine whether you have sciatica, your physician will ask you for a complete medical history, have you describe your symptoms and conduct a physical examination.
+To determine if you have sciatica, your physician will ask you for a complete medical history, have you describe your symptoms, and conduct a physical exam.
 An X-ray or MRI is usually necessary to confirm the diagnosis.

 In most cases, sciatica will heal on its own with rest and time.
-If symptoms persist, nonsurgical treatment options are explored first and include:
+If symptoms persist, nonsurgical treatment options are explored first.

-- Non-steroidal anti-inflammatory drugs such as ibuprofen, aspirin or muscle relaxants.
+- Non-steroidal anti-inflammatory drugs (e.g., ibuprofen, aspirin or muscle relaxants)

-- Heat or cold on your painful muscles
+- Heat or cold on your aching muscles

-- Physical therapy or at-home exercises and stretching
+- Physical therapy, exercises and stretches for sciatica

 - Cortisone injections

-Motion, exercise and stretching is important to strengthen your back.
-Most times, patients are able to resume normal lifestyle activities fairly quickly.
+Motion, exercise, and stretching are essential to strengthen your back.
+Most times, patients can resume normal lifestyle activities reasonably quickly.